 In a large bowl, combine the avocado oil, lime juice, minced garlic…

-…kosher salt, chili powder, and cumin.
+…kosher salt, and spices.

-Use your hands to combine well.
+Use your hands to combine the ingredients for the sheet pan fajitas.

 Plop the chicken and veggies onto the rimmed baking sheet…